Jan Masaryk: Minister-plenipotentiary in London

 The resulting Munich Agreement of 30 September 1938 put an end to the crisis.
-Though the Munich Agreement was actually a compromise as Hitler dropped the demand to have the Sudetenland before 1 October 1938, it was agreed that the Sudetenland would go to Germany in stages over the course of October 1938.
-Without the natural defensive barrier posed by the mountains of the Sudetenland, Czechoslovakia was defenseless against Germany, and as such the new Czechoslovak president Emil Hácha promptly performed a volte-face in foreign policy.
+The Munich Agreement was actually a compromise as Hitler dropped the demand to have the Sudetenland before 1 October 1938, but it was agreed that the Sudetenland would go to Germany in stages over the course of October 1938.
+When the terms of the Munich Agreement were announced, Masaryk was at the Soviet embassy in London and clinging to the arm of the Soviet ambassador, Ivan Maisky, Masaryk broke down in tears while muttering "they sold us into slavery to the Germans".
+Without the natural defensive barrier posed by the mountains of the Sudetenland, Czechoslovakia was defenseless against Germany, and the new Czechoslovak president Emil Hácha therefore promptly performed a volte-face in foreign policy.
 A sign of the new foreign policy came with the order that the staff of the legation in London should remove all the portraits of President Beneš and President Masaryk from the walls.
 After the Munich conference, Masaryk met with Chamberlain and Halifax at 10 Downing Street where he stated: "If you have sacrificed my nation for the sake of peace, I will be the first to applaud you.
-But if not gentlemen, then God help your souls."
-On 1 October 1938, Churchill telephoned Masaryk to tell him that Beneš should delay handing over the border forts in the Sudetenland for the next 48 hours, as he was convinced that "a great reaction against the betrayal committed on us" would occur within the 48 hours that would topple the Chamberlain government and presumably install Churchill as prime minister.
-Masaryk did not believe this, and advised Beneš to disregard Churchill's advice, warning that Churchill was reckless and that however he much he hoped that Chamberlain's government might fall because of the Munich Agreement, he did not believe that this was very likely.
-Unknown to both Churchill and Masaryk, their phones had been tapped by MI5, and the conversation recording Churchill's attempt to sabotage the Munich Agreement was passed on to Chamberlain, who was not impressed.
+But if not, gentlemen, then God help your souls."
+On 1 October 1938, Churchill telephoned Masaryk to tell him that Beneš should delay handing over the border forts in the Sudetenland for the next 48 hours, because he was convinced that "a great reaction against the betrayal committed on us" would occur within the 48 hours that would topple the Chamberlain government and presumably install Churchill as prime minister.
+Masaryk did not believe this and advised Beneš to disregard Churchill's advice, warning that Churchill was reckless and that - however much he hoped that Chamberlain's government might fall because of the Munich Agreement - he did not believe that this was very likely.
+Neither Churchill nor Masaryk knew that their phones had been tapped by MI5 and that the conversation recording Churchill's attempt to sabotage the Munich Agreement was passed on to Chamberlain, who was not impressed.